Tearing off the labels

 Prof. Dr. Bertolt Meyer was born without his left forearm due to a rare condition called Dysmelia.
 He uses a bionic hand prosthesis to compensate.
 His i-Limb Quantum is a multi-articulating prosthesis, which means that it offers five individually-powered digits.
 Electrodes on his forearm register the muscle signals from the muscle he would usually use to bend his wrist and feed them to the prosthesis.
 The i-Limb Quantum offers 32 grips and gestures, which can be accessed via 4 control methods.
 A grip can therefore not only be accessed by muscle contractions, but also by gesture control, a “grip chip”, or a click in the mobile app.

 The prosthesis facilitates Bertolt’s life, especially the little, everyday things like tying shoelaces, cooking, typing, riding his bicycle and driving his car.
 However, the psychological benefit is also enormous.
-“The standard model you receive via the insurance system has a flesh coloured plastic glove.
+“The standard model you receive via the insurance system has a flesh colored plastic glove.
 You feel ashamed and people react with pity – a stereotype.
 Ever since I’ve worn the bionic hand, people show positive interest.
 This has influenced my own attitude towards my disability in a positive manner.”